n1ghtmare/n1ghtmare.github.io/_posts/2022-01-14-implement-a-keyboard-shortcuts-handler-in-typescript.md

 One limitation of this implementation is that sequences take precedence over combinations, so for example if we have `a b` defined, we can't define a combination starting with `a` such as `a+c`, because we always find a match for the key that is currently pressed in the tree.
 This works really well for my project, but it's a limitation nevertheless.

-I hope this post/tutorial was useful, I had a lot of time writing this code and I thought I'd share.
+I hope this post/tutorial was useful, I had a lot of fun writing this code and I thought I'd share.
 At some point I will open source this and package it into its own library when I get the time to write some documentation and tests for it.